aws-quickstart/quickstart-amazon-eks-cluster-resource-provider/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Name.
+When you pass the resource's logical ID to the intrinsic `Ref` function, `Ref` returns the name.

 ### Fn::GetAtt

-The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
-The following are the available attributes and sample return values.
+`Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
+The following are the available attributes and samples of return values.

 For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

 #### Arn

-The ARN of the cluster, such as arn:aws:eks:us-west-2:666666666666:cluster/prod.
+ARN of the cluster (e.g., `arn:aws:eks:us-west-2:666666666666:cluster/prod`).

 #### Endpoint

-The endpoint for your Kubernetes API server, such as https://5E1D0CEXAMPLEA591B746AFC5AB30262.yl4.us-west-2.eks.amazonaws.com.
+Endpoint for your Kubernetes API server (e.g., https://5E1D0CEXAMPLEA591B746AFC5AB30262.yl4.us-west-2.eks.amazonaws.com).

 #### ClusterSecurityGroupId

-The cluster security group that was created by Amazon EKS for the cluster.
-Managed node groups use this security group for control plane to data plane communication.
+Security group that was created by Amazon EKS for your cluster.
+Managed-node groups use this security group for control-plane-to-data-plane communications.

 #### CertificateAuthorityData

-The certificate-authority-data for your cluster.
+Certificate-authority data for your cluster.

 #### EncryptionConfigKeyArn

-Amazon Resource Name (ARN) or alias of the customer master key (CMK).
+ARN or alias of the customer master key (CMK).

 #### OIDCIssuerURL

-The issuer URL for the OpenID Connect identity provider.
+Issuer URL for the OpenID Connect identity provider.